xorxornop/ObscurCore/README.md

 ObscurCore Packaging System
 ---------------------------

-**Please note that this part of the API is new and is subject to change on its way to a stable release.
-I'll try to minimise this, but the fact remains.**
+**Please note that this part of the API is subject to change on its way to a stable release.
+I'll try to minimise this, but the fact remains.
+Now it has reached v0.9, it should change very little.**
+*****

-This feature is an automated system that acts somewhat like an very paranoid archive format.
+This feature is an automated system that acts somewhat like an very paranoid archive/packaging format.
-It allows you to bundle together collections of messages, data, and key agreements/actions.
+It allows you to bundle together collections of data, text, and cryptographic keys.
+You need not care about the details if you don't want to (conservative defaults are used), but if want to, you can heavily customise.

+*Note: If you don't want to use the packager, but are instead interested in the general-purpose crypto, skip this entire section.*

+### What does it look like to use? ###

+    using (var output = new MemoryStream()) {
+    	var package = new Package(key);
+    	package.AddFile(filePath);
+    	package.Write(output);
+    }

+you can also add an entire directory (optionally including subdirectories) at once:
+    package.AddDirectory(path)
+    package.AddDirectory(string path, search : SearchOption.AllDirectories) // including subdirectories

+Pretty easy?

+You *can* stop reading here, if you have no interest in the technical parts.
+You really don't need to know, but it might be easier with some knowledge of the technicalities.

+### How does it work? ###

+At basics, a package consists of a Manifest and Payload.
+The manifest (a sort of description of contents, an index) is encrypted, as with the actual contents.
-The index of the archive is encrypted too, as with the actual contents.
-Each item has its own unique encryption configuration, so you can have plausible deniability by using different keys on different items, and/or including decoy/fake items if needed.
+The payload consists of items, and each item has its own unique encryption configuration, so you can have plausible deniability by using different keys on different items, and/or including decoy/fake items if needed.
 If deniability is not needed, one could use this feature by distributing a package to multiple recipients, with the different items encrypted with recipient-specific keys, so each sees only that which they are able to decrypt.

-The index of the archive (where all the information about the items in the archive is kept), termed a *manifest* in ObscurCore nonclemature, is encrypted with a choice of schemes:
+The manifest is encrypted with a choice of schemes:

 +	Symmetric cipher (participants must share secret key securely somehow)
-+	UM1-hybrid (ephemeral-static-static elliptic curve Diffie-Hellman)
++	UM1-hybrid (ephemeral-static-static elliptic curve Diffie-Hellman, so-called *Unified Model 1-pass*)

+The latter doesn't use a secret key which has to be somehow communicated to the other party, instead you just exchange 'public keys', so named because you don't need to keep them secret.

 The hybrid scheme derives a key from the public key cryptosystem, derives it further with a KDF, and uses this as the key for a symmetric cipher.
 The symmetric-only scheme derives the supplied shared key further with a KDF, and uses this as the key for a symmetric cipher.